Friday May 25, 2012 | Since 1909 | East Lansing, MI Advertise | Classifieds | Puzzles | Employment | Contact Us | Subscriptions

 Law aficionado talks to James Madison College on constitution

-Former Michigan Supreme Court Chief Justice and Cooley Law School founder Thomas Brennan speaks to a group of James Madison students at James Madison College Library on Tuesday night.
-After resigning from the Supreme Court, Brennan served as president of the law school from 1979 to 2002.
+Former Michigan Supreme Court Chief Justice and Cooley Law School founder Thomas Brennan speaks to a group of James Madison students at James Madison College Library Tuesday night.
+After resigning from Supreme Court, Brennan served as president of the law school from 1972 to 2002.
+Justin Wan/The State News

 After a short civics lesson on the U.S. Constitution and the Declaration of Independence, former Michigan supreme court justice Thomas Brennan spoke about his judicial history to a small group of students Tuesday night gathered at the James Madison College Library in Case Hall.